CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about moving in and the living together

 {{< accordion "When can I first move in into the building?" >}}
 As we are currently constructing the building, we can sadly not guarantee are precise fixed moving in date.
-According to our current plan, the moving-in day will in January 2023.
+According to our current plan, the moving-in day will be in February 2023.
 {{< /accordion >}}
 {{< accordion "Can I bring my pet?" >}}
 No, pets are currently not allowed in the dormitory.
 An exception to this are assistance pets.